alexdsbreslav/quicklooks/README.md

 ## Why quicklook?
 My name is Alex.
 I am a cognitive scientist and quantitative user researcher; you can check out my [LinkedIn here](https://www.linkedin.com/in/alexanderbreslav/).
 I taught myself how to code during my PhD.
 As I was learning, data visualization posed a big problem.
 I constantly needed to visualize data, but creating visualizations that were attractive, easy-to-read, and shareable took forever.

 I started writing quicklook to solve my own data visualization problems and I wanted to share my progress with others.
-I am not a engineer, I do not have formal CS training, and this is the first and only package that I've written.
-Please check it out, send me feedback (alexdsbreslav@gmail.com), and let me know if I can make updates to help you solve your data visualization challenges!
+Please check it out and let me know if I can make updates to help you solve your data visualization challenges!
+Please send me any feedback or questions (alexdsbreslav@gmail.com); this is the first and only package that I've written so your frustrations, confusions, and challenges are all incredibly valuable input!

 **The goal of quicklook is to create an easy way for users to make attractive, easy-to-read, and immediately shareable visualizations for their everyday analyses.**